Compatibility with BGI

 The functions declared in EasyX are very different from those in the Borland BGI drawing library for several reasons:

 - EasyX has simulated almost all BGI drawing functions.
 However, in the course of the simulation, some of the gaps in the BGI drawing library were found.

 - Many of BGI's data definitions are available in windows.h, except for different names.
 It's easy to confuse the two sets of names, after all, the BGI drawing library is a thing of the past.
 The EasyX library maximizes the reuse of the definitions in Windows.

 - There is a lack of regularity in the naming of functions in the BGI drawing library.

 - The BGI drawing library does not have a convenient set of help.
 Of course, you can see help in Turbo C, but the help file doesn't open directly under Windows, and many beginners don't have the habit of looking through Turbo C Help.

-- Borland has long since stopped updating BGI, and EasyX is constantly improving, and the difference between the two is growing.
+- Borland has long stopped updating BGI, while EasyX continues to improve, so the differences between the two will grow.

 If you have not used the BGI drawing library before, it is recommended to refer to the easyx.h header file.